wbabik/Practical_computing/Class_10/Class_10.md

     ##   mean.Sepal.Length
     ## 1          5.843333

-This may be useful, but perhaps not terribly so.
+This may be useful, but rather not terribly so.

-Things change when you use summarise with grouped data frame.
-Then, writing very little code you can get lots of quite useful results:
+Things change when you use summarise with a grouped data frame.
+Then, writing very little code you can get lots of useful results:

 ``` r
 iris %>% select (Species, Petal.Length) %>% group_by(Species) %>%